About

 Butternut Squash Mac and Cheese

-Butternut Squash Mac & Cheese!
-A healthier, lightened up version of your childhood favorite.
-A super simple and quick recipe here – no baking required!
-Gluten-free friendly using your favorite pasta.
+Butternut Squash Mac and Cheese is a creamy, cheesy, lightened up version of your childhood favorite.
+A simple and quick recipe that makes a delicious weeknight dinner for the fall.
 Kid-friendly, mom-approved.
+Gluten-free, vegan friendly.

 Ingredients